huwsgulhurgelt/Huwsgulhurgelt1/README.md

 5. Framework Preset: Choose **"Other"**
 6. Click "Deploy"

 That's it!
-Your site will be live immediately - no additional setup needed!
+Your site will be live and everyone can see all posts from any device!

 ## 📁 File Structure